noddos/noddos/README.md

 	service noddos restart

-Install a cronjob to download the Device Profiles database frequently (please pick a randon minute instead of 23 minutes after the hour, ie
+Install a cronjob to download the Device Profiles database frequently (please pick a randon minute instead of 23 minutes after the hour, ie:

 	crontab -e
-    	23 */3 * * * /usr/bin/getnoddosdeviceprofiles
+    	23 */3 * * * /usr/bin/getnoddosdeviceprofiles; if [ $? -gt 0 ]; then service noddos reload; fi

 If you want maximum privacy for uploads, create a new client cert every 12 hours or so.
 That does mean that going forward you may not be able to use some newly developed Noddos portal functions.
 Create a cronjob for root:

     crontab -e
         41 */12 * * * cd /etc/noddos; /usr/bin/makenoddoscert.sh

 The installation script for Noddos automatically creates a 'NODDOS' chain in the filter table of ip(6)tables and adds as first entry in the FORWARD chain of the filter table a rule to process all traffic with the NODDOS chain.
-Depending on your requirments, you may customize this rule or put it different location of the FORWARD chain.
+Depending on your requirements, you may customize this rule or put it different location of the FORWARD chain.

 ### Installation for Linux DIY routers
 Sorry, there are no packages yet for Ubuntu / Fedora / CentOS / Gentoo.
 For now, just compile it from source using the instructions provided below.